cyberex7/Automatic-Essay-Grading/README.md

 # Automatic Essay Grading

-In the task of essay grading we assign a grade to an essay in the most human-like manner possible.
-We tackle this problem by building statistical models which try and predict how a human would evaluate an essay.
-In this paper, the models we use are Support Vector Machines, Decision Trees, Random forests and Recurrent Neural Networks (LSTMs).
-We also propose to use the technique of boosting with Decision Trees.
+Objective: assigning a grade to an essay in the most human-like manner possible.
+This problem is handled  by building statistical models which try and predict how a human would evaluate an essay.
+The models used are Support Vector Machines, Decision Trees, Random forests and Recurrent Neural Networks (LSTMs).
+A technique of boosting with Decision Trees has also been proposed.

 # References